 Butternut Squash Stuffed Shells with homemade vegan ricotta cheese, spinach, roasted butternut squash sauce is simply amazing and so easy to make!
 Plus, no one will ever know they’re dairy-free!

 Meet the new love of my life!
 These Butternut Squash Stuffed Shells are hands down the BEST!

 Why you might ask?
 Well they’re:

 - A perfect blend of sweet and savory.
-Butternut squash has a slight sweetness and the creamy cashew ricotta is salty and savory.
+Butternut squash has a slight sweetness and the creamy tofu or cashew ricotta is salty and savory.

 - Great for both sophisticated and casual dining, and pairs well with a simple salad and vinaigrette.
 Add a glass of water or wine and enjoy!